 4 tests + stress

-Go / No-Go criteria
+Tiered Go / No-Go

-No significant odour from chemistry at working concentrations
+No significant odour at working concentrations

-That's by design.
-The point of Phase 0 is to fail cheaply if the mechanism is wrong.
+No capital committed to mechanical engineering until this gate passes.
+That's by design — Phase 0 exists to fail cheaply if the mechanism is wrong.

 Get in touch →